 No matter what business stage or financial situation you’re in, our invoice factoring programs can provide you with the cash your business needs.

 Many industries have to deal with waiting for customer payment.
 If your customers are slow paying and you could use the cash quicker, invoice factoring is your solution.
 Instead of waiting to get paid, why not get paid the same day?

 Companies that are growing quicker than the cash is coming in, utilize our programs to get the funding needed to grow their operations and invest in new resources.

 Start-ups need cash to get off the ground running.
 Our Arkansas invoice factoring programs have helped many start-ups turn into successful, thriving businesses.

-If you’re unable to obtain sufficient or any funding from a bank because of maxed-out credit or less-than-perfect credit, we can help.
-Our programs look at the credit worthiness of your customers rather than yours.
+If you’re unable to obtain sufficient funding from a bank because of maxed-out credit or less-than-perfect credit, we can help.
+Our programs look at the creditworthiness of your customers rather than yours.

 If you’ve filed for Chapter 11 bankruptcy, TCI Business Capital wants to be your partner to help you get back on your feet.
 Our debtor-in-possession financing programs are custom to help meet your business needs.

 If you are looking for a beautifully preserved state, look no further than Arkansas.
 When you first hear the word “Arkansas,” you may think of dry and dusty land, but the reality is the exact opposite.
 A land overflowing with natural resources yet with so much preserved natural park space has to be the ideal combination of both working and respecting the land.